juliahowes124/TravelApp/README.md

 # Travel App

-A minimalist social app for sharing travel experiences.
+A social app for sharing travel experiences.

 [See Feature Demos](#feature-demos)